There’s a real chicken-and-egg problem with getting hired as a designer these days:

 And, most fundamental of all, do good work.
 As good as you can.
 Improve constantly.
 That will be the biggest factor in the long-run.

-For more writing like this, check out The Design Newsletter.
-The goal of my newsletter is for it to be the most practical design writing on the planet, so if you’ve read about all these beautiful redesigns and portfolios and thought “I need to step up my design game”, well, have I got the thing for you.
+For more writing like this, check out Design Hacks.
+The goal of Design Hacks is to be the most practical design writing on the planet, so if you’ve read about all these beautiful redesigns and portfolios and thought “I need to step up my design game”, well, have I got the thing for you.